DataStax-Academy/ds201-lab06/step1.md

 ./nodetool help
 ```
 Some commands display information about the entire cluster and its nodes.
 Others may be specific to a node you connect to.

+---
+**Note:** The following commands have to connect to a running Cassandra node to get information about the cluster.
+You may have to run them more than once if your node(s) are not yet up.

+---

 ✅ Run nodetool with the  `describecluster` command to display high-level information about the cluster:
 ```